Wood Burning Basics

 Changing Your Tips

 Though this is not recommended while the tool is hot, many people do not have the patience to wait for the tool to cool down.
-Watch this video to see how I change my solid point tips to minimize breakage
+You can change a solid brass tip by holding the tool in your dominant hand while you use pliers to hold the tip.
+Then twist the tool (lefty loosey), while you hold the tip steady in the grip of the pliers.
+Do not twist or move the pliers.
+Watch this video to see how it’s done:

 Have Fun Wood Burning!